Advertiser Disclosure

 Which airlines stopover in Hong Kong?

-Singapore Airlines, Cathay Pacific, Malaysia Airlines, and Korean Air are the main airlines that stopover in Hong Kong.
+Singapore Airlines, Cathay Pacific, Malaysia Airlines, and Korean Air are the main airlines that stop over in Hong Kong.

 Which airlines stopover in Dubai?

-Cathay Pacific, SWISS Air, and Emirates are the main airlines that stopover in Dubai.
+Cathay Pacific, SWISS Air, and Emirates are the main airlines that stop over in Dubai.

 Which airlines have the best award routing rules?

+We’ll divide this answer into airlines with the best award routing rules for simple itineraries and complex itineraries.
+Alaska Airlines, Air Canada, and Singapore Airlines have the best award routing rules for simple itineraries.
 The airlines with the best award routing rules for complex itineraries are Cathay Pacific, Japan Airlines, and Asiana Airlines.

 Stephen Au's image